Pseudopotential for Many-Electron Atoms: Abstract

 \section{Abstract}

-Electron-electron correlation forms the basis of difficulties encountered in many-body problems.
+Electron-electron correlation forms the basis of difficulties encountered in multi-electron systems.
 Accurate treatment of the correlation problem is likely to unravel some nice physical properties of matter embedded in this correlation.
-In an effort to tackle this many-body problem, two complementary parameter-free pseudopotentials for $n$-electron atoms and ions are suggested in this study.
+In an effort to tackle this multi-electron problem, two complementary parameter-free pseudopotentials for $n$-electron atoms are suggested in this study.
 Using one of the pseudopotentials, near-exact values of the groundstate ionization potentials of helium, lithium, and berrylium atoms have been calculated.
-The other pseudopotential also proves to be capable of yielding reasonable and reliable quantum physical observables within the non-relativistic quantum mechanics.
+The other pseudopotential also proves to be capable of yielding reasonable and reliable ionization potentials within the non-relativistic quantum mechanics framework.